Stock market today: Wall Street rises to add to last week’s gains

 NEW YORK (AP) — U.S. stocks are ticking higher Monday as last week’s rush of market-moving events gives way to what could be a quieter week.

-They helped to offset an 8.8% slide for Spirit Airlines, which reported a slightly worse loss than expected.
+They helped to offset an 8.9% slide for Spirit Airlines, which reported a slightly worse loss than expected.
 The carrier said it’s facing increased competition in many of its markets, particularly between the United States and Latin America.
+Apple slipped 0.7% after Buffett pared Berkshire Hathaway's stake in the tech giant.

 The U.S. stock market has been swinging sharply since setting a record at the end of March.
 It sunk for weeks on fears that stubbornly high inflation would prevent or at least delay the Federal Reserve from delivering the cuts to interest rates that Wall Street craves.